bchachaj/Minimap/README.md

 ---
 ## Todo:

--Import custom image for map from gallery or URL
--Adding custom location marker overlay
+- <del>Import custom image for map from gallery or URL -Adding custom location marker overlay
-  - scaling / positioning markers based on map tile
+  - <del>scaling / positioning markers based on map tile</del>
+- Tests

+- Backend / data layer
+-  UI menus / logic

+- User authentication
--Sharing map as a generated image / public webview / passcode-protected webview
+- Sharing map as a generated image / public webview / passcode-protected webview

--User authentication
+Stretch:

+Attach user images to marker info to add ability for user to easily ascribe images to a location on a static map